 Let’s take a look at a few of the new changes.

-January 2019 saw the PridePlus Health Podiatry team roll out 3D printed nylon orthotics consistently across Melbourne before almost every other clinic out there.
+January 2019 saw the PridePlus Health Melbourne Podiatry clinic roll out 3D printed nylon orthotics consistently across Melbourne before almost every other clinic out there.
 Our experience(s) in clinical practice and academia lead to the team confidently making the transition to this new material before others.

 This new material, an ethically sourced PA11 Nylon fibre has lead to significant benefits for wearers of our Custom Foot Orthotics.

 - Decreased bulk: We can now use less material for appropriate levels of comfort and stiffness within an orthotic